 Learn how to make your home more energy efficient and earn a $250 rebate by participating in the RMOW’s Power Down to Save Up Home Energy Assessment program.
-In addition to the assessment rebate, homeowners can receive potentially thousands of dollars in new HERO rebates (Home Energy Rebate Offers) available through BC Hydro and FortisBC.

 - Whole building, performance-based offer of $40 - $70 per tonne of GHG reductions (up to $200,000) integrated with partner utility and BC Housing offers.

 - Up to $20,000 for energy studies to identify cost-effective improvements.

 Learn more and find ways to save at EfficiencyBC.